 So do our children get sufficient omega-3s from their diet?
-Or should we best supplementing their diets in order to increase their levels?
+Or should we be supplementing their diets in order to increase their levels?
 We’ve got all the intel below.

 In short, omega-3s are fatty acids, which are vital components of your and your child’s cell membranes.